Google Home Max hands-on: Boom goes the smart speaker

 The Google Home Max better sound good.
 On sale starting Monday for a lofty $399, the Max's sound quality will need to at least keep up with that of high-end speaker brands such as Sonos and Bose to be worth that kind of money.
 You can now buy the Max via Google's website as well as via Best Buy and Verizon.
 The Home Max won't be available internationally until 2018, but the US price converts to roughly £300 and AU$530.

 The Max comes with Google Assistant, the digital helper built into the original Google Home.
 Google Assistant is very useful.
 With a simple voice command, you can control your smart home, play music, stream stuff on your TV, check your calendar, search the web and more.
-Google regularly expands its capabilities, but you can get all of those same features with the original $130 Google Home or the fun-sized $50 Google Home Mini ($29.00 at Bed Bath & Beyond) if you don't care about sound quality.
+Google regularly expands its capabilities, but you can get all of those same features with the original $130 Google Home or the fun-sized $50 Google Home Mini if you don't care about sound quality.

 First announced in October, the Max is specced to appeal to audiophiles: